4.1.8 Care percentage decisions

 If an objection to a care percentage decision is allowed and different care percentages will be determined, the assessment will be amended to use those percentages.
 The date from which the assessment will be amended will depend on when the objection was lodged (CSRC Act section 87AA).

-The Secretary may make care percentage decisions under the FTB legislation which also apply for child support purposes (CSA Act section 54K).
-For decisions made by the Secretary, it is generally more efficient to request a review under the FTB legislation rather than to lodge an objection under the child support legislation.
+The Secretary may make care percentage decisions under the family assistance law for the purposes of FTB which also apply for child support purposes (CSA Act section 54K).
+For decisions made by the Secretary, it is generally more efficient to request a review under the family assistance legislation rather than to lodge an objection under the child support legislation.
 If a care percentage decision is reviewed by the Secretary and the review varies or substitutes a new care determination for FTB, the FTB care determination will also apply for child support purposes (CSA Act section 54L(1)).

-A person dissatisfied with an objection care percentage decision may apply to the AAT for an AAT first review of the objection decision.
-The usual time restrictions on making an application to the AAT do not apply (CSRC Act section 90(1)), but the date of effect of the AAT review decision may be affected (see below).
+A person dissatisfied with an objection care percentage decision may apply to the ART for review of the decision.
+The usual time restrictions on making an application to the ART do not apply (CSRC Act section 90(1)), but the date of effect of the ART review decision may be affected (see below).

 Making an objection